gr4bherr/acknee/README.md

 ### used technologies:

-- posgres - used it because of its postgis integrated location capabilities and structured data needs
+- postgres - used it because of its postgis integrated location capabilities and structured data needs
 - nestjs - used it because i deemed it fit for this task (i also like it the most)
 - mikroorm - i like using orms, chose this based on my personal preference
 - jwt bearer token - used it as its an api for a phone app, where passing jwt tokens in cookies wouldn't make much sense

 ### notes

-- tests, diagram and 2fa would take more time which i don't have
+- tests, diagram and 2fa would take more time which i don't have - focused on what I thought was most important, I'm happy to talk about it more
 - normaly would make different auth guards for different roles, this example needs just one tho
 - to view db, look in .env for credentials